High Profile / High Net Worth Divorce in San Diego

 Keep Your Private Details & Finances Private – Depending on your unique circumstances, our law firm may be able help you resolve complex issues of property division, spousal support, and child support without involving the Court where your lives become part of the searchable public record.
 We can take advantage of mediation or collaboration where, if both spouses are willing to come to certain agreements in a private setting, the details can REMAIN private.
 This does not preclude litigating specific isolated issues in court if the parties are absolutely deadlocked.

-Divorce and Family Law Mediation Services Now Offered
+Divorce Mediation Services Now Offered

 One crucial motivation was the need to address Sarah’s high-profile, high net worth clients.
 This venue offers agreeing couples the opportunity to have a comfortable, confidential, private venue where their private lives and intimate or sensitive details remain private.